vanus-labs/docs/content/vanus-connect/connector-guides/source/aws-billing/setup.md

 # Amazon Billing

-This guide contains information to set up a Amazon Billing Source in Vanus Cloud.
+This guide contains information to set up a Amazon Billing Source in Vanus Connect.

 ## Introduction